Dorsey, County Armagh: Facilities

-Chapel

-The chapel in Dorsey is over 50 years old and was built by local people.
+Dorsey has a community centre, a Gaelic football pitch (Rory McGee Park) and a chapel.
+The chapel in Dorsey was built, in the 1950s, by local people.
 The site on which the chapel was built was donated by a local, Felix Mackin.
 Dorsey is part of the parish of Lower Creggan which incorporates Dorsey, Newtownhamilton and Cullyhanna.

 Sport

 Dorsey Emmet's GFC is a Gaelic Athletic Association club based in Dorsey and fielding football teams at Under-8, U10, U14, U16 and senior level.

 Education

-Dorsey does not have its own schools so its 4-11-year-olds usually go to St. Olivers Primary School in Carrickrovaddy or St. Brigid's Primary School in Belleeks, County Armagh.

-Its 12-16-year-olds usually attend St. Joseph's High School in Crossmaglen or St. Paul's High School in Bessbrook.
+Dorsey does not have its own schools.
+Some local children attend primary school in Carrickrovaddy or Belleeks, County Armagh.
+Older children attend secondary school in Crossmaglen or in Bessbrook.